Maryland’s Premier Law Firm for Children Born with Cerebral Palsy

 Parents do anything and everything they can to protect their children, and they trust in our doctors to do the same.
 When a doctor’s negligence results in a birth injury like cerebral palsy, however, it can be difficult to move past feelings of anxiety, anger and even guilt.

-Here at Plaxen & Adler, P.A., we understand how you feel – and we’re here to tell you that nothing about your child’s condition was your fault.
+Here at Plaxen Adler Muncy, P.A., we understand how you feel – and we’re here to tell you that nothing about your child’s condition was your fault.
 Our team of medical malpractice attorneys has substantial expertise fighting on behalf of children born with cerebral palsy to ensure that they receive the compensation they need to help them have better futures.
 We hold the responsible parties accountable.

 What is cerebral palsy?